WordPress/gutenberg/docs/contributors/code/coding-guidelines.md

 ### Experimental and Private APIs

+There are two important API types in the Gutenberg codebase:

-Experimental APIs are temporary values exported from a module whose existence is either pending future revision or provides an immediate means to an end.
+* **Experimental APIs** – they are public APIs that are only shipped in Gutenberg and not merged into WordPress core.
+Their existence is either pending future revision or provides an immediate means to an end.
+* **Private APIs** – they are used internally in the Gutenberg Plugin, are shipped in WordPress Core, but they cannot be accessed by WordPress extenders.
+Private APIs can be freely changed and removed without affecting existing WordPress websites.

 _To External Consumers:_